cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/README.md

 <br>

-#### Fifth, Otherwise if user are already exist on database, It will return JWT token genertated with userId
+#### Fifthly, if the user already exists on database.
+It will return a JWT token genertated with the `userId`

 <br>

-### 6. Save Returned JWT Token on your frontend
+### 6. Saving Returned JWT Token on your frontend

-Token will be returned to frontend. save it on browser.
+The token will be returned to frontend. ensure to save it within the browser.

 <img width="1012" alt="image" src="https://github.com/cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/assets/56015532/3788177a-9ba5-42b3-874f-8882c1cb02aa">